UK digital signalling project gains additional £1.2 million in government funding

 This comes ahead of a virtual panel event taking place on 19 November 2020 with the Rail Minister and leading voices from across the rail and technology sectors who will be taking part in an interactive discussion on how digital technology can transform our rail network.
 The panel will discuss the impact and progress of vital digital signalling projects, and the wider innovations that digital technology can bring to rail.

-Digitalisation, Funding & Finance, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling & Telecommunications, Technology & Software, The Supply Chain, The Workforce
+Digitalisation, Funding & Finance, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling, Control & Communications, Technology & Software, The Supply Chain, The Workforce